💳 This Case Study focuses on Payments.

 My experience consistently highlights that fear of fraud, cognitive load and digital literacy are major barriers to mobile app adoption and successful task completion for seniors.
 These fears are amplified during critical tasks like payments with multiple cognitive and security demands.

-Teams struggle to create a mobile payment flow that simultaneously meets modern security standards (e.g. multi-factor authentication, biometric prompts, Confirmation of Payee) and minimises the cognitive load and motor skill precision required by seniors with age-related limitations, leading to high rates of transaction abandonment, locked accounts, and increased financial anxiety.
+Teams struggle to create a mobile payment flow that simultaneously meets modern security standards (e.g. multi-factor authentication, biometric prompts, Confirmation of Payee) and minimises the cognitive load required by seniors with age-related limitations, leading to high rates of transaction abandonment, locked accounts, and increased financial anxiety.

 Balancing the need for a simplified flow, with the need for a robust, secure multi-step flow – required to mitigate fraud anxiety and meet industry standards – is the biggest challenge.